gptscript-ai/gptscript/examples/story-book/README.md

     cd image-generation
     make bootstrap
     source .venv/bin/activate
-    cd - # returns you back to your original directory
+    cd ../gptscript # returns you back to your original directory
     ```

+    > Note: You can install the python dependencies manually by running `pip install -r requirements.txt` in the root of the cloned repository.
+This prevents the need to run `make bootstrap` or activate the virtual environment.

 2. **Run the `story-book.gpt` script.**